johnshearing/beemocracy/README.md

 # beemocracy
-Voting System For Cardano Modeled After The Democracy Which Evolved In Honey Bee Society
+Governance System For Cardano Modeled After The Democracy Which Evolved In Honey Bee Society

 Code implementation is in the planning stages

 Problems addressed:
-Privacy, Identity, Bootstrapping, Low voter turnout, Selling delegation and votes, DRep Corruption, Lack of domain expertise.
+Network Traffic, Volume of Data, Privacy, Identity, Bootstrapping, Low voter turnout, Selling delegation and votes, DRep Corruption, Lack of domain expertise.

 #### **Modeling Cardano Governance On Bee Democracy**